 The bathroom is likely the last area of your home that you wish to clean.
 You can find all sorts of build-up in the bathroom, from mold to soap scum.
 However, it’s not wise to delay a bathroom cleaning since it can become detrimental to your health.
 A dirty bathroom could harbor mold, mildew, germs, and bacteria that cause infections and diseases.

 There’s still hope!
-The before and after photos you are about to see would prove that your bathroom can be cleaned quickly simply.
-With the right combination of products and approach, you should be able to have your bathroom in tip top condition within an hour.
-Here’s a few common problem areas and their before & after pictures:
+The before and after photos you are about to see would prove that your bathroom can be cleaned quickly and simply.
+With the right combination of products and approach, you should be able to have your bathroom in tip top condition within an hour, even restoring that pristine coastal themed look you had when you first moved in!
+Here’re a few common problem areas and their before & after pictures:

 Tackling the Bathroom Sink